anfema/bin-grammar/Readme.md

 // This example just returns a buffer slice which is sent through
 // the `transform`-function.
 //
-// buffer: contains the buffer slice to parse, usually the buffer
-//         is sliced from the current offset to the end of the buffer
+// The type function returns a Javascript Object with the following functions:
-// parseTree: contains the parse tree that has been generated before
+//  - `parse`: the parse function
+//  - `prepareEncode`: called before the `encode` function, to update `sizeField` type external fields
+//  - `encode`: encode a object into a buffer
+//  - `makeStruct`: make an empty structure for this item (used by the `template` function)
+//  - `name`: the name of the field function customType(name, { size = 1, transform = value => value, reverseTransform = value => value } = {}) {

-//            this parser function is called.
-Used to access external
+	// this function is called to parse a buffer
-//            size fields, etc.
+	//
+	// buffer: buffer slice to parse
+	// parseTree: the tree of objects already parsed
 	// options:
 	//  - `bigEndian`: Big endian setting from the parser to inherit from
 	//                 when not explicitly set
 	//
-// The parse function returns the field name, the parsed value and
-// the number of bytes consumed in the process. function CustomType(name, { size = 1, transform = value => value } = {}) {
-	return function (buffer, parseTree, { bigEndian: inheritBigEndian }) {
+	// returns: Object with `value` and `size` function parse(buffer, parseTree, { bigEndian: inheritBigEndian }) {
 		return {
-			name,
 			value: transform(buffer.slice(0, size)),
 			size,
 		};
 	};

+	// this function is called before encoding an object
+	// Attention: The only effect of this function is the side effect on the `parseTree`
+	//
+	// object: the object to encode
+	// parseTree: the template/object tree
+	//
+	// returns: nothing
+	function prepareEncode(object, parseTree) {
+		// nothing to do
 	}

+	// this is called to encode a object
+	//
+	// object: the object to encode
+	// options:
+	//  - `bigEndian`: Big endian setting from the parser to inherit from
+	//                 when not explicitly set
+	//
+	// returns: Buffer with encoded object
+	function encode(object, { bigEndian }) {
+		return reverseTransform(object);
+	}

+	// this is called by the template function to build a template tree
+	// loops will get a single item, selectors will get no items
+	//
+	// returns: structure a call to parse would yield on this type function makeStruct() {
+		return Buffer.alloc(0);
+	}

+	// return all the functions
+	return { parse, prepareEncode, encode, makeStruct, name };
+}
 ```

-### Binary data
+### binary data

-- Type name: `Binary`
+- Type name: `binary`
 - Parameters:
 	- `name`: Name of the field
 	- `options`: Options object